 - Important policies, manuals and framework

 documents in line with RBI guidelines on Operational Risk Management

-Framework (ORMF) for migration to Advanced Measurement Approach (AMA) are in place.
+Framework (ORMF) for migration to AMA are in place.

 Group Risk Management aims to put in place standardised risk management

 processes in Group entities.

 - A quarterly analysis of risk-based parameters for Credit Risk, Market

-Risk, Operational Risk and liquidity Risk, among others, is presented
+Risk, Operational Risk and Liquidity Risk, among others, is presented

 to Group Risk Management Committee/Risk Management Committee of the

 - The Group Internal Capital Adequacy Assessment Process (Group ICAAP)

 document includes an assessment of identified risks by Group entities,